mateogianolio/scrabbler/README.md

 # Scrabbler

 Generates all valid english words from a given combination of letters and scores them according to the [scrabble tile distribution](http://boardgames.about.com/od/scrabble/a/tile_distribute.htm).
+Uses the [SOWPODS dictionary](http://en.wikipedia.org/wiki/SOWPODS).

 ```bash
 $ scrabbler cool